 Attainment - In education terms, this is used to describe the level of young person's progress through the curriculum.
-It is measured and captured in the form of exams and awards.
+It is measured and captured in the form of teacher professional judgement (Broad General Education) exams and awards.
 Attainment is one element of young person's achievements.